CodeYourFuture/js-exercises/week-6/Homework/mandatory/3-slideshow/task.md

 ## Suggested approach

-Here's one approach you might take to building this app.
+Here's one approach you might take to building this app..

 ### Task: Design your layout _on paper_